VersoBit/WeatherDoge/README.md

  * Configurable drop shadows for all text
  * [Comic Neue](http://comicneue.com/)
  * Ability to force doge adjectives to appear above weather info
+ * Animated snowfall ❄️
- * Google Play Services-free builds
+ * FOSS-only builds that do not rely on Google Play Services or other non-free binaries.
  * Open-source!

 ## Building &amp; Contributing